Kirkland Museum's Founders

 Hugh A. Grant biography

 Grant established the Kirkland Foundation in 1996 to document, rediscover, collect, preserve, exhibit and publish Colorado artists.
-The Colorado & regional art collection is concerned with a period from 1820 to about 1990 (traditional through modern), with an emphasis on the 1850s onwards, and contains about 8,000 works by more than 800 Colorado artists.
+The Colorado & regional art collection is concerned with traditional through modern art, and contains works by more than 800 Colorado artists.

 Grant built the majority of Kirkland Museum’s celebrated international decorative art collection—recognized as one of the most important displays in North America which includes notable examples of every major design period from Arts & Crafts through Postmodern.
-Kirkland Museum has the estate collection of Vance Kirkland (1904–1981), the distinguished Colorado painter, whose works have received more than 350 exhibitions at 70 museums and 35 universities encompassing 13 countries, many organized by Grant.
+Kirkland Museum also features a collection of works by Vance Kirkland (1904–1981), the distinguished Colorado painter, whose works have received more than 350 exhibitions at 70 museums and 35 universities encompassing 13 countries, many organized by Grant.

 Grant and Kirkland Museum have loaned many artworks to institutions in Colorado as well as nationally and internationally.
 Grant has authored numerous articles on art for books, magazines, catalogs and brochures.